Delivering a safe road system

 - An objective assessment of road condition;

-- A validated and objective method of prioritising different types of defects;
+- A validated and objective method of prioritizing different types of defects;

 - A validated treatment selection procedure;

-- A validated and objective scheme selection and prioritisation process; and,
+- A validated and objective scheme selection and prioritization process; and,

-- An assessment of the financial implications of the programme of work in terms of the asset value.
+- An assessment of the financial implications of the program of work in terms of the asset value.